siskajakub/relativity-azure-translator/README.md

 ## 2) Compile DLL
 Download the source code and compile the code using Microsoft Visual Studio 2019.
 For more details on how to setup your development environemnt, please follow official [Relativity documentation](https://platform.relativity.com/10.3/index.htm#Relativity_Platform/Setting_up_your_development_environment.htm).
+You can also use precompiled DLL from the repository.

 ## 3) Upload DLL
 Upload `RelativityAzureTranslator.dll` to Relativity Resource Files.